taminater/LEAPs/content/leaps/leap-24.md

 As part of the OP token launch, projects such as Lyra qualified for a distribution.
 To receive the OP, Lyra must create a plan that will incentivise usage and activity on the Optimism network.

 ## Specification
 Most descriptive information resides in the original [proposal](https://gov.optimism.io/t/gf-phase-0-proposal-lyra-finance/202/2).
-This LEAP seeks to ratify only the specific quantities and which council has the authority.
+This LEAP seeks to ratify the quantities allocated to each section and which council has the authority to distribute the OP.

 <!--The specification should describe the syntax and semantics of any new feature, there are five sections
 1. Overview